Xen192/chrome-auto-fullscreen/README.md

 ## Overview

 Chrome Auto Fullscreen is a Chrome extension that automatically manages your browser's fullscreen mode based on mouse position.
 When enabled, the browser enters fullscreen mode automatically and exits when you move your mouse to the top of the screen, making it easy to access your browser controls and address bar when needed.
+The extension also supports edge navigation, allowing you to go back or forward in your browsing history by hovering on the left or right edges of the screen.

 ## Features